grilo/complic/README.md

 dependencies.

-The end result is a much faster execution time (a couple of minutes for medium-sized projects) with a very high degree of reliability.
-This is only only possible if the maintainers of your project's dependencies are careful enough to populate their package's metadata with such information.
+The end result is a much faster execution time (a couple of minutes for large projects) with a decent degree of trustability.
+This is only possible if the maintainers of your project's dependencies are careful enough to populate their package's metadata with such information.